 - a.
-Wages For pilots and the first two (2) production seasons of any series, the wage rates set forth in the Local Agreements for the period immediately preceding the period in question shall apply (e.g., during the period July 29, 2018 to August 3, 2019, the wage rates for the period July 30, 2017 to July 28, 2018 shall apply); thereafter, the wage rates in the Local Agreements shall apply. - b.
+Wages For pilots and the first two (2) production seasons of any series, the wage rates set forth in the Local Agreements for the period immediately preceding the period in question shall apply (e.g., during the period August 1, 2021 to July 30, 2022, the wage rates for the period August 2, 2020 to July 31, 2021 shall apply); thereafter, the wage rates in the Local Agreements shall apply. - b.
 Vacation No vacation pay shall be payable for a pilot and the first year of any series; in the second year of the series, vacation will be payable at one-half of the applicable percentage in the Local Agreements; thereafter, the vacation provisions in the Local Agreements shall apply.

-Matthew D. Loeb As of August 1, 2015; Renewed as of August 1, 2018 Page 2
+Matthew D. Loeb Renewed as of August 1, 2021 Page 2